Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 There is a recurring garrison gate asset in WO3U that has a gap to its side, allowing you to clip through it from either side.
 The difficulty of doing this varies depending on the area, but it's usually not too hard.

 To go from outside to inside, you usually have to be on foot.
-Get a character with a high base speed, then repeatedly attempt to run through the side of the gate.
-Press L1 repeatedly at a certain rhythm to stop and start running again and again, this should work.
-Most attacks that move your character at a high speed also work for doing this clip, but those are more situational and hard to use in my opinion.
+Get a character with a high base Speed, then repeatedly attempt to run through the side of the gate.
+Press L1 repeatedly at a certain rhythm to stop and start running again and again.
+This should work quite well with Dynasty-characters at least.
+Most attacks that move your character at a high speed also work for doing this clip.

-To go from inside to outside, you need a horse.
+To go from inside to outside, you usually need a horse.
 Direct a horse to the corner of the gate, get a good angle and use a horse musou boost.

 Some applications of the garrison clip do not work in the original WO3, for whatever reason.
 I've never seen the version where you go from outside to inside work, although inside to outside using horse musou boosting can work.
 Perhaps the collision of the gate is different?